Nathanure/Nathanure/README.md

 - I’m currently learning on how to develop on the web (Web development)
 - I’m open to collaborate with anyone who wants to.
 Hit me up!

-You can email and find me on my other socials:
+You can email:
-- Email: noneunother@gmail.com
+- Email: nathanca.vijita.work@gmail.com
-- Twitter: @noneunother
-- Discord: Noneunother#0262

 Happy to learn and develop.